-The Turks and Caicos is an incredible vacation destination and one of the leading tropical destinations in the world.
+The Turks and Caicos is an incredible destination and one of the leading tropical vacation spots.
 Our archipelago offers brilliant turquoise ocean water, a pristine marine environment, and

 Although the Turks and Caicos is a British Overseas Territory, we’re a very convenient place for American visitors.
 English is our official language, the US Dollar is the only accepted currency, and we use US style electrical plugs and voltages.

-North Caicos and Middle Caicos are connected by a road causeway and feature deserted beaches, natural sights, and the one of the largest dry cave systems in the Caribbean.
+Conch Bar Caves, one of the largest dry cave systems in the Caribbean.
 These two garden islands are a favourite destination for a

 Cockburn Town and was also once the centre of activity in the Turks and Caicos.
-Today, the island offer some great beaches and fascinating historical sights.
+Today, the island offers some great beaches and fascinating historical sights.
 The country’s only

-The quiet islands of Salt Cay and South Caicos are perfect for travellers looking for a laid-back and authentic experiences.
-These islands were once major
+The quiet islands of Salt Cay and South Caicos are perfect for travellers looking for a laid-back and authentic experience.
+These two islands were once major

 There are no private beaches in the Turks and Caicos.
 All of the beaches in the Turks and Caicos are free to access, up to the high tide point.
-This doesn’t guarantee access or parking on private land, but you never have to pay to enjoy the sand, clear water, and sun.
+This doesn’t guarantee access or parking on private land, yet you never have to pay to enjoy the sand, clear water, and sun.

 Resort concierges and taxi drivers often get commissions on the business they refer to water sports operators and restaurants, which can be significant.
 In most cases the recommended business is excellent and a great choice, but it’s best to be aware of the situation.

 Providenciales International Airport as there can be many planes arriving is a short time span.
-This spike in arrivals may increase the lines through immigration and customs, and also affects taxis and car rentals pickups a bit.
+This spike in arrivals may increase the lines through immigration and customs, and can also affect taxis and car rental pickup times a bit.
 The week days usually have much shorter waits.

-Taxis are can be expensive, and a bit higher than what’s common in the USA.
+Taxis can be expensive, and are a bit higher than what’s common in the USA.
 Rates are also typically per person rather than per trip.
 This can add up quickly, so we advise that most guests

 With the exception of at the Providenciales Airport, parking is free and generally available throughout the Turks and Caicos.